PatrickPDPS/DPSRevitPrimer/01_Introduction/1-1_resources.md

 ### Building Performance Analysis

-The DPS Building Performance Analysis team strives to help you iterativel test, analyze, and improve your building's design.
-Both Luc W. and Aaron K. use various forms of analysis to help you designe a
+The DPS Building Performance Analysis team strives to help you iteratively test, analyze, and improve your building's design.
+Both Luc W. and Aaron K. use various forms of analysis to help you design a better building, you can reach them by a single email group, BPAT@dpsdesign.org.